stabiloBOSS96/BidYourTrip/README.md

 # BidYourTrip

-Number 1 platform to bet for your last minute trip
+Number 1 platform to bet for your last minute trip.
+This is a project of students of the Baden-Wuerttemberg Cooperative State University within the lecture "New Concepts".
+The aim is the foundation of a start-up.

 ## View online